EBISPOT/sum-stats-formatter/harmonisation/formatting_tools/readme.txt

 The goal of the harmonisation is to make available as much of the summary statistics as possible in a uniform, harmonised way.
 This means that all location data will be on the same, latest genome build.
-Missing data that can be inferred, will if safely possible, be inferred and provided.
+Missing data that can be inferred will, if safely possible, be inferred and provided.
 The harmonisation process is the following:

   Formatting